rolkar-kivra/s/README.md

 Running one of these will recursively do a "git fetch" etc in all the downloaded repos.
 The pull will only do --ff-only.

-NOTE - beware that the scripts will not do a "checkout master" So, the pull, status and diff will operate on the current branch.
+NOTE - beware that the scripts will not do a "checkout master/main" So, the pull, status and diff will operate on the current branch.

 * s/fetch.sh